jamesplease/mcintosh/src/content/2019-03-06-safari-bookmarks-syncing.md

-You cannot edit your bookmarks in Safari while they are syncing to iCloud.
+You cannot edit your Safari bookmarks while they are syncing to iCloud.